thetalentlab/flashclass-content/readme.md

-# code samples for flashclass
+# Code Samples for flashclass

 this repo is used as input to load flashclass content with a script that is run manually